Ferroelectric lead zirconate titanate and barium titanate nanotubes

 Luo, Y., I. Szafraniak, V. Nagarajan, R.B.
 Wehrspohn, M. Steinhart, J.H.
 Wendorff, N.D.
 Zakharov, Ramamoorthy Ramesh, M. Alexe

-Wetting of the pore walls of porous templates is a simple and convenient method to prepare nanoshell tubes.
-Wafer-scale fabrication of ferroelectric lead zirconate titanate and barium titanate nanoshell tubes was accomplished by wetting porous silicon templates with polymeric precursors.
-The ferro- and piezoelectric properties of an individual ferroelectric nanoshell tube either of PZT or of BaTiO3 were electrically characterized by measuring the local piezoelectric hysteresis.
-A sharp switching at the coercive voltage of about 2 V was shown from the hysteresis loop.
-The corresponding effective remnant piezoelectric coefficient is about 90 pm/V. We have also prepared highly ordered arrays of free-standing ferroelectric nanoshell tubes obtained by partial etching of the silicon template.
-Such materials might be used as building blocks of miniaturized devices and could have a significant impact in the field of nano-electromechanical systems.
+Wetting of the pore walls of porous templates is a simple and convenient method to prepare nanotubes.
+Ferroelectric lead zirconate titanate and barium titanate nanotubes were fabricated by wetting of porous silicon templates of polymeric precursors.
+The ferro- and piezoelectric properties of an individual ferroelectric either of a PZT or a BaTiO3 nanotube were electrically characterized by measuring the local piezoelectric hysteresis.
+A sharp switching at the coercive voltage of about 2 V was shown from the hysterisis loop.
+The corresponding effective remnant piezoelectric coefficient is about 90 pm/V. We also expect that free-standing ferroelectric nanotubes obtained by partial etching of the silicon template will be used as building blocks of miniaturized devices and can have a significant impact in the field of nano-electromechanical systems.